 The Business Licence fees vary depending on the type of business.
 These fees can likely be determined based on the rate sheet included in the Business Bylaw link below.
 Fees for businesses that operate throughout the year are charged on an annual basis, and are non-refundable once a licence has been approved and issued.

 Certain types of businesses may operate from home, with some restrictions.
 The District’s Zoning Bylaw restricts the type of business activities that are allowed to operate in a residential neighborhood (in order to minimize disturbances to surrounding properties), limits the size of the area used for business purposes, and regulates parking and storage impacts.
-Please read Zoning Bylaw 881, 2014.
+Please read the District's most current Zoning Bylaw

 To apply for a business licence in the District of Stewart, complete the form on the last page and either email it to the office: firstname.lastname@example.org or deliver it in person to 705 Brightwell Street, Stewart BC.